Protecting Your Information

 If you are utilizing your preferred name, you should always be prepared to reference your legal name as well as provide your university identification when necessary.
 To change your legal name, complete a Change of Name Form.

 You may choose to exclude your address and/or telephone number from any student directory that may be published.
-Forms to request this exclusion are available on the Student Forms page and at the registrar’s office.
+Forms to request this exclusion are available on the Information for Students and Parents FERPA page and at the registrar’s office.
 Any exclusion that is filed will apply to all future semesters.
 Exclusions must be filed before the end of the first week of classes to be effective for the current semester or summer session.